-Warning: there are some big words ahead, but don’t let the big words keep you from thinking you can understand what's really going on.
+Warning: there are some big words ahead, but don’t let the big words keep you from thinking you can understand what's really going on with Cydekick's ingredients.

 We have always been super into nutrition.
 There are a lot of supplements you can take to enhance your body’s daily functions, whether it be on a cognitive level in the form of nootropics, or maybe on a physiological level in the form of vitamins.
 Regardless, the standard American diet fails miserably to provide your body with the compounds that optimize all your functions, and why not optimize?

 After two years of research and design, we drilled down the formula to about 10 key ingredients—all super effective and super necessary when we are trying to combat the negative effects of alcohol.

 You can think of Cydekick as a ‘super multivitamin,’ while it is specifically tailored to defending against a hangover/the negative effects of alcohol, all it really is is a mixture of different vitamins, minerals, electrolytes, and antioxidants.
 On a chemical level, this stuff is super complicated, but the outcome of taking these vitamins etc., has been carefully studied and is understood thoroughly.

 Vitamins are organic compounds that your body cannot produce naturally, so if you're not takin’, and not eating a whole lot of vitamin heavy fruits/veggies, you're not gettin’.
 Your body metabolizes alcohol using enzymes (which also perform a ton of other functions in your body), which it makes using vitamins.
 If you're getting drunk, your body uses the available vitamin to create enzymes like alcohol dehydrogenase (big word alert, seriously it's just an enzyme) which is only able to break down alcohol in your liver.